 FOR CHANNEL clause is required.
 Make

-sure that you name the correct channel, otherwise events
+sure that you name the correct channel, otherwise events are

-will be skipped on the wrong channel.
+skipped on the wrong channel.

 When you have assessed the failing transaction for any other appropriate actions as described previously (such as security considerations), identify the coordinates (file and position) in the source's binary log that represent a suitable position to restart replication.
 This can be the start of the event group following the event that caused the issue, or the start of the next transaction.
-The replication I/O thread will begin reading from the source at these coordinates the next time the thread starts, skipping the failing event.
+The replication I/O thread begins reading from the source at these coordinates the next time the thread starts, skipping the failing event.
 Make sure that you have identified the position accurately, because this statement does not take event groups into account.

 CHANGE MASTER TO